kentisza/Serverless-DynamoDB-Demo/README.md

     "An error occurred: ... - The bucket you tried to delete is not empty "

-  Empty the Bucket and delete the CloudFormation stack.
+  Empty the Bucket (step 1) and delete the CloudFormation stack 'serverless-s3-apigw-stage_name' (or 'serverless-s3-apigw' if no stage name used).